-CHEM-500 Problems in Chemistry
+CHEM-500 Problems in Chemistry and Biochemistry

-Individual study of a problem in experimental chemistry under the direction of a faculty member.
-May be repeated for credit.
-Prerequisite: Instructor's permission.
-4 SH.
+Individual study of a problem in experimental chemistry under the direction of a faculty member, and public presentation of the results.
+May not be repeated for credit.
+Co-/Prerequisite: Senior standing and completion of a minimum of 2 semester hours in CHEM-400 during the junior and/or senior year.
+2 SH.
 Capstone.